What are you searching for?

 Older kids can enjoy a few thrilling jumps into the water at Brooklyn Baths

-Just 20 minutes drive from Wahroonga via the M1, Brooklyn is a beautiful spot to take the kids for a splash.
+Just a 20-minute drive from Wahroonga via the M1, Brooklyn is a beautiful spot to take the kids for a splash.
 There’s a small, netted swimming spot that has a boardwalk the entire way around it.
-If you’re looking for the perfect harbour beaches and swimming enclosures for day out, put this one on your list.
+If you’re looking for the perfect harbour beaches and swimming enclosures for a day out, put this one on your list.
 It’s a great spot for kids to enjoy a splash!
 There’s also nearby toilets, picnic shelters and BBQs, and an enclosed playground.
 Check swimming conditions.

 Harbour beaches & swimming enclosures on Sydney’s Northern Beaches